jedelfraisse/LuxfordPTA/DocFX/events/list.md

 # Luxford Elementary PTA Events

 Welcome to our events page!
-Here you can find information about all upcomiPlease contact our Event Coordinator: [events@luxfordpta.org](mailto:events@luxfordpta.org)
+Here you can find information about all upcomiPleaPlease contact our Event Coordinator: TBD

+---

+## 📢 Stay Updatedr Event Coordinator: TBD

 ---